Business advice

 Where the Agreement involves the provision of Taxation Services, the responsibility for the accuracy and the completeness of the particulars and information provided by you in respect of Taxation Services rests with you.

 It is your obligation, under Australia’s self-assessment regime, to keep full and proper records in order to facilitate the preparation of accurate returns to the Australian Taxation Office.
-It is your responsibility to keep those records for five years.
+It is your responsibility to keep those records for five years in accordance with the Tax Agent Services Act 2009 (Cth).Where we provide taxation advice, that advice represents our opinion, formed based on our understanding of your particular circumstances at the time the advice is provided.

 You may disclose our advice or opinion to third parties solely to the extent that it relates to tax matters, including tax advice, tax opinions, tax treatment or tax structure of any transaction to which the engagement relates.